econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="814" height="350" src="Assets/Sparrow26.png">
 </p>

 After clicking on <kbd>Apply</kbd>, you will have the opportunity to add a password to your wallet.
 This is a password which will encrypt the Sparrow Wallet data file that is saved on your computer.
-This password can protect your wallet if someone else gains access to your Sparrow Wallet file.
+This password can protect your wallet if someone else gains access to your desktop and Sparrow Wallet file.
 If you forget your password, you will need to create a new wallet file by repeating this whole process.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow27.png">